cvxpy/cvxpy/doc/source/dcp/index.rst

 Curvature
 ---------

-Each (sub)expression is flagged as one of the following curvatures
+Each (sub)expression is flagged as one of the following curvatures (with respect to its variables)

 ==========   =======
 Curvature    Meaning